utopia-dart/.github/profile/README.md

 # Utopia Dart
-Utopia Dart is an collection of Dart libraries to build awesome Fullstack Dart projects.
+Utopia Dart is a collection of Dart libraries to build awesome Fullstack Dart projects.

 ## Packages